st-tech/ppf-contact-solver/articles/cloud.md

 ## 📡 CLI Instructions on Cloud Services

 This article summarizes how to deploy our solver on major cloud platforms using the provided CLI.
-With this CLI, we can:

-- Quickly deploy a testing environment and delete it when not in use, saving costs.

-- Scale as needed based on demand.
-For example, you can create multiple instances to perform numerous tasks before a specific deadline.

-- Design a fully automated pipeline to enable trial-and-error iterations without human involvement.
+The CLI enables faster and more consistent creation and deletion of instances.
+It can also be extended to create a cleaner UI that facilitates instance management.

 ### 📦 [vast.ai](https://vast.ai)